The Mediaverse

 Coupon Distribution via Newspaper Insertion

-The A5 format (148mm x 210mm) at Rs.0.80 per insert is the standard for FMCG coupon distribution.
+The A5 format (148mm x 210mm) at Rs.1.25 per insert (Rs.1.15 above 50,000 pieces) is the standard for FMCG coupon distribution.
 Design rules for maximum redemption: One product, one offer, one CTA.
 Do not put multiple products on a single coupon insert.
 Offer must be specific and time-bound: Rs.20 off on 200ml Shampoo X, valid till 30th April.
 Include a scannable barcode for POS redemption tracking.
 The expiry date creates urgency, driving redemption within 2-3 weeks.
 Redemption tracking: Every coupon must have a unique barcode or serial number.
 Work with your retail distribution partners to track redemption at the POS (point of sale).
 Average redemption rates: Rs.10-20 off coupons see 2-3% redemption.
 Rs.30-50 off coupons see 4-5% redemption.
 Buy-1-Get-1 offers see 5-8% redemption.

 Product Sampling with Newspaper Inserts

 Product sampling via newspaper insertion involves attaching a product sachet (shampoo, face wash, detergent, tea, coffee) to the A5 or A4 insert using a sachet pouch or adhesive strip.
-Total cost per sampled household: Rs.2-5 depending on sachet cost and attachment method.
+Total cost per sampled household: Rs.2.5-5.5 depending on sachet cost and attachment method.
 This is significantly cheaper than in-store sampling (Rs.15-30 per trial) or door-to-door distribution (Rs.10-20 per household).
 Sachet attachment methods: Heat-sealed pouch on the insert (most secure, Rs.0.50-1.00 additional cost).
 Adhesive strip attachment (cost-effective, Rs.0.30-0.50 additional).
 Envelope-style insert with sachet inside (premium, Rs.1.00-1.50 additional).
 Best product categories for newspaper sampling: Personal care (shampoo, face wash, body lotion sachets).
 Beverages (tea, coffee, health drink sachets).
 Household cleaners (liquid detergent, floor cleaner sachets).
 Foods (spice mixes, instant noodle flavour sachets).

 Retail Store Launch Campaigns via Newspaper Insertion